ecoactivators/wastelens-app/README.md

 # Waste Lens

-Track your waste, reduce your impact, and help save the planet one entry at a time.
+Snap your waste, reduce your bill - Track your waste, reduce your impact, and help save the planet one entry at a time.